kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 After cleanup we had enough time for a fun game of Hangman.

 ### June 29th Homework

+* Download [the Switching Costumes](./scratchProjects/20200706HidingDisappearing.sjr) project to ScratchJr.
+Do you understand it?

 * **Solve the Space Ship Problem** (in screens 3 and 4).
 [Here is a guide for you to download](./scratchProjects/20200706SpaceShipProblemHW.sjr).
 It has 4 screens:
    1. **Diagonal Movement** from class, and a simpler one without loops.